und3rgr0undpentium/PR01-RanVar/README.md

 # PR01-RanVar

-Append new random of each ASCII char to each letter of variable
+Append new random of each ASCII char to each letter of variable you want to create. useful for payload, malware scripting to avoid being detected by antivirus system.

 ## Installation